“If you wish to make an apple pie from scratch,

 Of course, most of the stuff in our day to day lives is made of atoms, too.
 Which is another way of saying that — from grains of sand to galaxies of stars — all the physical forms we can see, hear, smell, taste, or touch (and many that we can’t) are emergent phenomena.

-To describe how wholes emerge from parts, we don’t need to understand the actual physics of interaction.
+Fortunately, we don’t need to understand the scientific details to get a general sense of how wholes emerge from parts.
 We just need to understand the basics of part-whole interactions, which can be grouped in three ways: how parts interact individually, in relationship to one another, and in the context of the collective parts.
-The whole itself is an “overview” of all these interactions.
+The whole itself is an integrated “overview” of all these interactions.

 Individual, relational, and collective interactions can organize into patterns which give rise to a self-organizing whole.
 The whole is then a representation that integrates all of the dynamic patterns of interaction from which it emerges.